-10.1.7 Erase flash array
+9.1.7 Erase flash array

 The Parameter Sector Erase, Sector Erase, or Bulk Erase commands set all the bits in a sector or the entire memory array to '1'.
-A bit needs to be first erased to '1' before programming can change it to '0'.
-While bits can be individually programmed from '1' to '0', erasing bits from '0' to '1' must be done on a sector-wide or array-wide (bulk) level.
+A bit needs to be first erased to 1 before programming can change it to '0'.
+While bits can be individually programmed from a '1' to '0', erasing bits from 0 to 1 must be done on a sector-wide or array-wide (bulk) level.
 The Write Enable (WREN) command must precede an erase command.

-10.1.8 OTP, block protection, and advanced sector protection
+9.1.8 One time Programmable (OTP), block protection, and advanced sector protection

-There are commands to read and program a separate one-time programmable (OTP) array for permanent data such as a serial number.
+There are commands to read and program a separate OTP array for permanent data such as a serial number.
 There are commands to control a contiguous group (block) of flash memory array sectors that are protected from program and erase operations.
 There are commands to control which individual flash memory array sectors are protected from program and erase operations.

-10.1.9 Reset
+9.1.9 Reset

-There are commands to reset to the default conditions present after power-on to the device.
+There are commands to reset to the default conditions present after power on to the device.
 However, the software reset commands do not affect the current state of the FREEZE or PPB Lock bits.
 In all other respects a software reset is the same as a hardware reset.

-There is a command to reset (exit from) the Continuous Read mode.
+There is a command to reset (exit from) the Continuous Read Mode.

-10.1.10 DPD
+9.1.10 Deep Power-down (DPD)

-A Deep Power-Down (DPD) mode is supported by the FS-S family of devices.
-If the device has been placed in DPD mode by the DPD (B9h) command, the interface standby current is I{DPD} .
-The DPD command is accepted only while the device is not performing an embedded operation as indicated by the Status Register-1 volatile Write In Progress (WIP) bit being cleared to zero (SR1V[0] = 0).
-While in DPD mode, the device ignores all commands except the Release from DPD (RES ABh) command, that will return the device to the Interface Standby state after a delay of t{RES} .
+A DPD mode is supported by the S25FS512S devices.
+If the device has been placed in DPD mode by the DPD (B9h) command, the interface standby current is (I{DPD}).
+The DPD command is accepted only while the device is not performing an embedded algorithm as indicated by the Status Register-1 volatile Write In Progress (WIP) bit being cleared to zero (SR1V[0] = 0).
+While in DPD mode the device ignores all commands except the release from DPD (RES ABh) command, that will return the device to the Interface Standby state after a delay of t{DES} .

-10.1.11 Reserved
+9.1.11 Reserved

 Some instructions are reserved for future use.
-In this generation of the S25FS-S family some of these command instructions may be unused and not affect device operation, some may have undefined results.
+In this generation of the S25FS512S some of these command instructions may be unused and not affect device operation, some may have undefined results.

 Some commands are reserved to ensure that a legacy or alternate source device command is allowed without effect.
-This allows legacy software to issue some commands that are not relevant for the current generation S25FS-S family with the assurance these commands do not cause some unexpected action.
+This allows legacy software to issue some commands that are not relevant for the current generation S25FS512S with the assurance these commands do not cause some unexpected action.